paul-mcnamee/TileableImagesToPdf/README.md

   -s, --skip           Skips a page between images, useful for creating a coloring book or similar style activity book which requires writing or drawing with markers which may bleed through pages.

+  --template           Template to use to combine everything into.

   -t, --tileable       Tiles images on the pages instead of filling one page per image.

   -v, --verbose        Prints all messages to standard output.